wp-plugins/facebook-page-publish/readme.txt

 == Screenshots ==

 1. The settings page.
-2. Check to publish your post to your page.
+2. Check to publish your post to Facebook.
-3. An example post on facebook.
+3. An example post on Facebook.

 == Changelog ==